 1. Mixed Leagues:

 In this type of league for both men and women and most of them give out handicaps.
 Each person receives extra pins per game depending on their average.
-Some leagues work on an 80% or 90% handicap using 200 as a base or 230 as a base.
+Some of these leagues work on an 80% or 90% handicap using 200 as a base or 230 as a base.
 For example, if your league uses a 200 base and your average is 150, the you subtract 150 from 200 which is 50.
 If your league uses an 80% handicap, 80% of 50 is 40 so your handicap will be 40 pins per game.
 Prize money at the end of the season is given out to each team.
 The most money obviously would be given out for the first place team and so on down to last place.
 Trophies are reserved for 1st, 2nd, and 3rd place teams if the league votes on giving them out.

 2. Scratch Leagues:

 Scratch leagues do NOT give out a handicap.
-They have teams made up of 2-5 people and they usually cost more money and since is more prize money is involved, there is more pressure to bowl your average or better each week.
-This type of league is mostly reserved for those who average at least 180+, so if you want to socialize more, then this would not be the league for you.
+They have teams made up of 2-5 people and they usually cost more money.
+Since more prize money is involved, there is more pressure to bowl your average or better each week.
+This type of league is mostly reserved for those who average at least 180+, so if you want to socialize more, then this would really not be the league for you to join.